Manuel-Marquez1/reading-notes/201-notes/class01.md

 Javascript is a programming language that adds interactivity to our website.

 ## Describe 2 things that require Javascript in the browser?
+1. The DOM requires Javascript code to dynamically update our website and change the behaviour of our website.

+2. The **DOMContentLoaded** will use Javascript code to fire events.

 ## How can you add Javascript to an HTML document?
 In order to add a Javascript file to your HTML file, we can take the following steps...